microsoft/vscode/README.md

 Once installed, do remember to [configure the path](https://github.com/DonJayamanne/pythonVSCode/wiki/Python-Path-and-Version) to the python executable.

 ##Features
-* Linting (PyLint, Pep8, Flake8 with config files and plugins)
+* Linting (PyLint, Pep8, Flake8, pydocstyle with config files and plugins)
 * Intellisense and autocompletion
 * Code formatting (autopep8, yapf, with config files)
 * Renaming, Viewing references, Going to definitions, Go to Symbols